-In 1996, the Company purchased a total gross volume of 1,165,000 acre feet (approximately 11,650 acre feet per year) of nontributary and not non-tributary ground water, together with an option to substitute 1,650 acre feet of tributary surface water in exchange for a total gross volume of 165,000 acre feet of nontributary and not non-tributary ground water, and surface storage rights from the District.
+In 1996, the Company purchased a total gross volume of 1,165,000 acre feet (approximately 11,650 acre feet per year) of non-tributary groundwater, together with an option to substitute 1,650 acre feet of tributary surface water in exchange for a total gross volume of 165,000 acre feet of non-tributary groundwater, and surface storage rights from the District.
 See "Item 1.
-Description of Business -Description of Company's Assets - Rangeview Water Rights."
+Description of Business - Description of Company's Assets - Rangeview Water Supply."

 The Company owns approximately 70,000 acre feet of conditional water rights, water wells and related assets in the State of Colorado by assignment and quit claim deed.
 See "Item 1.
-Description of Business - Description of Company's Assets -Paradise Water Rights."
+Description of Business - Description of Company's Assets - Paradise Water Supply."